-Borneo is the 3rd largest island in the world, and its northern-most tip is the meeting point of two big oceans, South China Sea and Sulu Sea.
+Borneo is the third largest island in the world, and its northern-most tip is the meeting point of two big oceans, South China Sea and Sulu Sea.
 The Tip of Borneo is located in Kudat district and one of the most popular attractions in Sabah.
 The scenery is delightful but you may not know where you stand was used to be a watch-point for pirate invasion hundreds of years ago.
 That’s why the Tip of Borneo is also known as Tanjung Simpang Mengayau, which means the junction to the battle at the tip (in Rungus language).

 Pic: The Tip of Borneo

 Though most tourists doesn’t know the historical background here, they still love the scenic countryside, open sea and sandy beach at the Tip of Borneo.
 The best thing is – the entry is FREE.
+(Note: Tip of Borneo is closed for upgrade and renovation.
+No re-opening date is announced yet.)

 Albeit the warning sign, many can’t resist to climb down the slope and walk to the tip for photo taking.
 It is not quite risky in normal day, but you must avoid standing at the tip during bad weather.
 Watch my video and you will know that the rough waves can wash you off the tip easily.